 While it may not have made the history books yet, the care that you provide individual clients is truly what makes our profession great.
 May we continue to learn from our past and look ahead with our focus on one thing: providing the best care possible.

 Looking to share information about occupational therapy with colleagues and clients?
-Check out the OT Month Toolkit in the Therapy Trading Store.
+Check out the OT Month Toolkit.

 Additional OT History Resources